 Trillium Gold Announces Intention to Issue Shares to Benton Resources in Payment of $100,000 Option

-/EIN News/ -- VANCOUVER, British Columbia, Oct.
-25, 2022 (GLOBE NEWSWIRE) -- Trillium Gold Mines Inc. (TSXV:TGM, OTCQX:TGLDF, FRA:0702) (“Trillium Gold” or the “Company”) today announced that it intends to issue common shares to Benton Resources Inc. (“Benton”) in satisfaction of its obligation to make a cash payment of Cdn $100,000 pursuant to the terms of the Option Agreement whereby Trillium Gold has the right to acquire a 70% interest in the Panama Lake Property (see news release dated July 13, 2022).
+VANCOUVER, British Columbia, Oct.
+25, 2022 (GLOBE NEWSWIRE) -- Trillium Gold Mines Inc. TGMTGLDF FRA:0702))) ("Trillium Gold" or the "Company") today announced that it intends to issue common shares to Benton Resources Inc. ("Benton") in satisfaction of its obligation to make a cash payment of Cdn $100,000 pursuant to the terms of the Option Agreement whereby Trillium Gold has the right to acquire a 70% interest in the Panama Lake Property (see news release dated July 13, 2022).

 Trillium Gold intends to issue to Benton a total of 473,934 common shares of the Company (the "Common Shares") at a deemed price of $0.211 per Common Share in lieu of paying Cdn $100,000, as payment for the Second Option as defined in the Option Agreement dated October 22, 2019.
 The issuance of Common Shares is subject to the receipt of all required approvals, including the approval of the TSX Venture Exchange.
 All securities issued pursuant to the issuance of the Common Shares are subject to a statutory four month hold period.